 If you're visiting Park City, Utah, whether you are here for its famous ski season or during the summer for family travel adventures, the one place I highly recommend adding to your dining itinerary is Tupelo.

-My 12-year-old son and I had the pleasure of dining at Tupelo during our long weekend visit to Park City this past summer.
+My 12-year-old son and I had the pleasure of dining at Tupelo and the Silver Star Cafe during our long weekend visit to Park City this past summer.
 After checking into The Chateaux, spending a day at Park City Mountain, and then hiking the Silver Lake Hiking Trail, we spent some time exploring Main Street before dining at Tupelo.

 I kicked off our meal with a glass of Cava to toast the end of a beautiful, active day on the mountain.
 Tupelo has a good cocktail list, along with a nice wine and beer list.
 My son kicked off the meal with his usual traveling standby: a tall glass of water.
 At higher elevations like Park City, especially, one can never have too much water when traveling.